z-Endeavor/Internet-Draft/draft-ietf-traffic-shaping.md

 In the definition above, some specific instructions are required:

 The Option Type identifiers are internally encoded such that their highest-order 2 bits specify the action that must be taken if the processing IPv6 node does not recognize the Option Type.
-Actions are selected by the controller in the network, refer to IETF RFC8200 for specific action definitions.
+Actions are selected by the controller in the network, refer to {{!RFC8200}} for specific action definitions.

 The third-highest-order bit of the Option Type specifies whether or not the Option Data of that option can change en route to the packet’s final destination.
 The option data is changed during packet forwarding with traffice shaping information so that this bit needs to be set to 1.